-PY 2021 marks the second consecutive year that the City has focused its CDBG spending on the Northeast Target Area, driven primarily by sidewalk and street infrastructure projects.
-The City anticipates this will continue for at least one more program year as the Seward Street project moves into its construction phase and the City begins design and construction on a planned rails-to-trails project in the Northeast Target Area that will leverage a State grant.
+PY 2022 marks the third consecutive year that the City has focused its CDBG spending on the Northeast Target Area, driven primarily by the highest concentration of housing rehab projects.
+The City anticipates this will continue for at least two more program year as the Burlington Street Reconstruction Project, Seward Street Reconstruction Project, North Side ADA Ramp Project Phase 3 and Black River Trail Extension all enter construction in the upcoming years.